QuangHuy-h20/Quang-Huy-portfolio/content/projects/E-learning/e-learning.md

     - TailwindCSS
 ---

-The full-stack project I developed for a specialized project of the university, also learning new technologies.
+The full-stack project I just developed on my own for a specialized project of the university, furthermore learning new technologies.